 - Assets owned through a living trust

-- Also, assets that were registered in the decedent’s name and are “transferable on death” to another person
+- Also, assets are registered in the decedent’s name and are “transferable on death” to another person.

-- Furthermore, assets registered by a married couple as community property with the right of survivorship
+- Furthermore, assets are registered by a married couple as community property with the right of survivorship.

-- All assets that go to a surviving spouse, including those that the deceased person owned separately in his or her name, but were left in a will or by intestate succession to the surviving spouse
+- All assets that go to a surviving spouse, including those that the deceased person owned separately in their name but were left in a will or by intestate succession to the surviving spouse

 There is also a simplified legal process to avoid probate and assign assets to a spouse if there are no objections.
 It is called the Spousal Property Petition, and only a husband and wife can take advantage of this procedure.
 If you have additional questions about the California probate process, contact a qualified California probate attorney at 888-433-6590 today.